 - Your account is currently in arrears but in an arrangement

-we will ask you whether you would like to consider requesting a Payment Deferral as a solution to your financial difficulties.
-You can request a Payment Deferral at any time after 14th April for a period of three months.
-This means that a Payment Deferral period could extend past the point where the three month window for requesting a Payment Deferral has expired.
+we will ask you whether you would like to consider requesting an Initial Payment Deferral as a solution to your financial difficulties.
+You can request an Initial Payment Deferral at any time between 9th April 2020 and 31st October 2020.

-Once you have requested a payment deferral we will assess your situation with you to see if it is in your best interests.
-As part of that assessment we will give you adequate information to enable you to understand the implications of a payment deferral, including the consequences of interest that is accrued during this period and its effect on the balance due under the agreement and on future payments.
+Once you have requested an Initial Payment Deferral we will assess your situation with you to see if it is in your best interests.
+As part of that assessment, we will give you adequate information to enable you to understand the implications of an Initial Payment Deferral, including the consequences of interest that is accrued during this period and its effect on the balance due under the agreement and on future payments.

-It is important to remember that a payment deferral is not a payment holiday.
-Interest will continue to be charged during the payment deferral period while payments are not being made.
-Therefore, the amount you owe will increase during the payment deferral period.
-So a payment deferral may not be in your best interests but we will discuss the options with you on an individual basis.
-No fees will be charged for assessing and setting up your payment deferral.
+It is important to remember that an Initial Payment Deferral is not a payment holiday.
+Interest will continue to be charged during the Initial Payment Deferral period while payments are not being made.
+Therefore, the amount you owe will increase during the Initial Payment Deferral period.
+So an Initial Payment Deferral may not be in your best interests but we will discuss the options with you on an individual basis.
+No fees will be charged for assessing and setting up your Initial Payment Deferral.

 If you are unable to resume payments at the end of the Payment Deferral period because of payment difficulties at that time, we will work with you to resolve these difficulties in advance of payments being missed.

-Where you have received a Payment Deferral, or a different solution for a period where a payment deferral has been deemed not in your interests, as a result of circumstances relating to Coronavirus, you are entitled at the end of the period to forbearance under our existing rules, then as part of this, we will waive any interest accrued during the relevant period.
+Where you have received a Payment Deferral, or a different solution for a period where a Payment Deferral has been deemed not in your interests, as a result of circumstances relating to Coronavirus, you are entitled at the end of the period to forbearance under our existing rules, then as part of this, we will waive any extra interest accrued during the relevant Payment Deferral period.

 Phone: 01603 828 828